betmma/my_balatro_mods/README.md

 - Shuffle: (passive) If no cards remain, shuffle all cards back into deck.
 - Dead Branch: (passive) When a card is destroyed, add a random card with enhancement, seal and edition into deck.
 - Decay: (passive) X0.5 blind size if played hand scores less than 5% of blind size.
+- Echo: (passive) When first card of hand scores, put a temporary Negative copy into hand.

 Vouchers:
 - Able: +1 Ability Slot.